kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 configured via the Kubernetes API instead of [static pods](/docs/tasks/administer-cluster/static-pod/) configured in the kubelet via static files.

+To create a self-hosted cluster, pass the flag `--feature-gates=SelfHosting=true` to `kubeadm init`.

 {{< caution >}}
-**Caution:** Self-hosting is alpha, but is expected to become the default in a future version.
-To create a self-hosted cluster, pass the `--feature-gates=SelfHosting=true` flag to `kubeadm init`.
+**Caution:** `SelfHosting` is an alpha feature.
+It is deprecated in 1.12 and will be removed in 1.13.
 {{< /caution >}}

 {{< warning >}}